 It would be a mistake to assume that your concluding chapter is just a quick summary of everything you have stated in your paper.
 The conclusion is as important as the rest of your dissertation.
 Too often it is seen as something to rush through because you have already said all that needs to be said.
 But a conclusion brings together all your evidence and reminds your reader just what arguments you have made in support of your Thesis.
 Here you state what deductions you believe should be made from your evidence.

 Do not get the idea that it is only the final chapter of your dissertation that requires a neat rounding-off.
-Each of your chapters needs the ends tied up before you can proceed with your work.
-The Concluding chapter therefore brings together all the preceding chapter endings to remind the reader what has already been said before you bring it all together and present your final judgement.
+Each of your chapters needs the ends tied up before you can proceed with your work, so don’t hesitate to order custom dissertation writing help if you can’t cope with this task on your own.
+The Concluding chapter therefore brings together all the preceding chapter endings to remind the reader what has already been said before you bring it all together and present your final judgment.

 Equally important is the need to be interesting.
 If you write a formulaic ending to your work, your reader may just glaze over and not see the deduction you have made.
 Write with the passion that carried you through the desire to give up and finally reach this point.
 Never fear – that is the end in sight.